DataCanvasIO/HyperBoard/hyperboard/README.md

 ## Visualization when the experiment is finished

-Once `experiment-visualization` installed, use the command 'hyperboard' to visualize the finished experiment.
+Once `hyperboard` installed, use the command 'hyperboard' to visualize the finished experiment.

 ```shell
 hyperboard -h